 - 5.1 Keeping Children Safe in Education (KCSIE) remained in force throughout the response to coronavirus (COVID-19).
-Guidance on keeping children safe in education continues to support the response to a pandemic if needed. - The school's Designated Safeguarding Lead (DSL) with overall designated responsibility for safeguarding is Mrs McAleny.
-We have a deputy designated safeguarding lead (s), Alison Hulley & Ruth Such to ensure there is always appropriate cover for this role.
+Guidance on keeping children safe in education continues to support the response to a pandemic if needed. - 5.2 The school's Designated Safeguarding Lead (DSL) with overall designated responsibility for safeguarding is Jennie McAleny.
+We have a deputy designated safeguarding lead Alison Hulley to ensure there is always appropriate cover for this role.
 The responsibilities of all Designated Safeguarding Lead are described in detail Appendix A.